 Description of the prerequisites for students' participation in the course, i.e. previous modules/courses in other semesters etc. The overall intention is to emphasise the coherence of the programme.
 This may be a transcript of the text in the study regulations and curriculum.

-Bachelor in MedIS or Medicine.
+Bachelor in MedIS or Medicine or similar educations.